 The geometry of the network reveals several critical features.
 A well-connected network has multiple edges linking many nodes, with several closed loops (triangles or polygons) that allow consistency checks between direct and indirect evidence.
 A star-shaped network has one central comparator (often placebo) connected to all other treatments, with no direct comparisons between active treatments.
 Star networks rely entirely on indirect evidence for active-versus-active comparisons.

-A disconnected network contains two or more subgroups of treatments with no path of comparisons linking them.
-NMA cannot estimate relative effects between treatments in separate subnetworks.
+A disconnected network contains two or more subgroups of treatments with no path of comparisons linking them. network meta-analysis cannot estimate relative effects between treatments in separate subnetworks.
 If your network diagram reveals disconnected components, you must either find additional studies to bridge the gap or restrict your analysis to connected subnetworks.

 The network diagram also highlights potential vulnerability.
 If a single study is the only connection between two clusters of treatments, removing that study would disconnect the network.
 Such bridges deserve careful scrutiny for risk of bias, because the entire network depends on their validity.